 - Gastric Malignancies

 - Non-Cancerous Stomach Conditions

-For more information on stomach (gastric) cancer, including symptoms and risk factors, visit our Health Library.
+For more information on celiac disease, including symptoms and risk factors, visit our Health Library.

 Symptoms of celiac disease are often similar to those of other digestive diseases making it difficult to diagnose, which is why some patients go undiagnosed for years.
 However, new diagnostic methods are facilitating faster and more accurate diagnosis.

 If celiac disease is suspected, your physician will take a blood sample and test it for certain antibodies, including:

 - anti-gliadin antibodies